- Select toys and materials with safety in mind.

 Be sure to listen for news of product recalls.
 The Consumer Product Safety Commission keeps a database of product recalls.
 Visit www.saferproducts.gov to see lists of recalled products.

 Remember, do not allow children to play with or on unsafe materials or equipment.
-It truly is better safe than sorry.
+It truly is better to be safe than sorry.

 Use your knowledge of toy safety and child development to evaluate toys.
-Download and print the Choose or Lose Activity below.
+Read and review the Choose or Lose Activity.
 Do you think these toys would be safe in your classroom?
 Why or why not?
-Write your answers, then discuss them with a coach, supervisor or trainer.
+Write your answers, and then discuss them with a coach, trainer, or administrator.
 Then, compare your answers to the suggested responses.